JerBouma/jerbouma.github.io/_pages/media.md

 <div class="row">
 <div markdown="1" class="fifty-column-left mobile-max-column-width">
-I gave two presentations at the University of Loughborough and for the University of Warwick and it was very rewarding to see the amount of interest from students as both sessions had well over a 100 students present.
+I gave two presentations at the University of Loughborough and for the University of Warwick.
+It was very rewarding to see the amount of interest from students as both sessions had well over 100 students present.

 These presentations were meant to enlighten students about the OpenBB Terminal and what OpenBB wants to achieve in the near future.
 This recording was done at the University of Warwick in collaboration with the Warwick Finance Society.
 </div>